 Plan your installation

 Deephaven is a distributed system that can be installed on a single node or scaled to accommodate as many nodes as necessary for your specific use case.
 This guide will assist you in determining the number and types of nodes you will need.
-Each installation will include one Infrastructure node, with the option of adding zero or more Query nodes.
+Each installation will include one infrastructure node, with the option of adding zero or more query nodes.

 Infrastructure nodes

-An Infrastructure node hosts the core Deephaven services, which provide authentication, configuration, data ingestion and subscription capabilities, and orchestration.
+An infrastructure node hosts the core Deephaven services, which provide authentication, configuration, data ingestion and subscription capabilities, and orchestration.
 It also serves as a base Merge node for the system.

 These nodes require fast, locally attached storage to support live data ingestion and subscription.

-Query Nodes
+Query nodes

 Query nodes host services that run Persistent Queries and Web UI Code Studio sessions and are the primary way to scale out a Deephaven installation.